-‘Am I there Yet’ is a Semi-Autobiographical book based on Mari Andrew’s journey to Adulthood, half-narrative, half-illustration, this is a sweet and beautifully-conceived.
-She is a writer, Illustrator, and aspiring flamenco enthusiast, living in New York.
+‘Am I there Yet’ is a Semi-Autobiographical book based on Mari Andrew’s journey to Adulthood, half-narrative, half-illustration, this is sweet and beautifully conceived.
+She is a writer, illustrator, and aspiring flamenco enthusiast, living in New York.
 She takes us on her journey of 30 yrs to Adulthood, through essays and Hilarious, Heartbreakingly true yet very RELATABLE Drawings and essays.
-Her Illustrations are inspired by seasons of her life, love, friendship, home, career, heartbreak, moving to new City, vulnerability, and self-discovery.
+Her Illustrations are inspired by seasons of her life, love, friendship, home, career, heartbreak, moving to a new City, vulnerability, and self-discovery.

 “But now I understand that acceptance is actually a heartbreaking realization.
 My father is dead and nothing can bring him back.
 Not an old boyfriend, not a new boyfriend.
 Acceptance is not a relief; it’s the realization that you will always carry grief with you.”